-The difference between the hanukkiah and the menorah lies in the number of candles each holds as well as the purpose and time of year each is used.
+The difference between the Hanukkiah and the (Temple) Menorah lies in the number of candles each holds as well as the purpose and time of year each is used.

-The hanukkiah is a type of candelabra that holds 9 candles and has 8 branches.
-The menorah is a similar candelabra with branches.
+The Hanukkiah is a type of menorah or candelabra that holds 9 candles and has 8 branches.
+The Menorah is a similar candelabra with branches.
 However, it is a 7-lamp candelabra with 6 branches.

 The Hanukkiah’s Connection to Hanukkah

 The Hanukkiah is used as a symbol to observe and remember the Feast of Dedication, also known as the Festival of Lights or Hanukkah—a time when a small and humble priestly family, named the Maccabees, refused to allow the Hellenistic culture to cut off their devotion to the God of Israel.

 Click HERE to read more about their story…

 Hanukkah begins each year on the 25th of Kislev on the Jewish calendar.
 This Hebrew date typically falls in the middle to end of December according to the Gregorian calendar that most Westernized countries use.

 This year, 2020, Hanukkah begins at sunset Thursday, December 10, and ends on the evening of Friday, December 18.